The Beginning

 What followed was nearly a decade of chronic, debilitating knee pain.
 The kind that reorganizes your life around what you can't do.
 I tried everything conventional medicine had to offer.
 Physical therapy.
 NSAIDs.
 Rest.
 More physical therapy.

-Then I found BPC-157 and TB-500.
+It wasn't until years later, during chiropractic school, that I came across BPC-157 and TB-500 in the research literature.
 Peptides.
-Compounds that most doctors had never heard of and most patients had no access to.
-Within months of starting a targeted peptide protocol, my pain decreased by roughly 80%.
+Compounds that promote actual tissue regeneration, that most doctors had never heard of and most patients had no access to.
+I ran a targeted protocol, and within months, my chronic pain decreased by roughly 80%.

 I went from someone who had to think twice about climbing stairs to someone who could train again.
 Not just exercise.
 Train.
 The difference between those two words matters to me.

-That experience is directly responsible for Delphi Biopeptides and for the peptide therapy protocols I use at Oracle Wellness.
+That experience is directly responsible for the peptide therapy protocols we use at Delphi Wellness.
 I didn't read about peptides in a journal and think "that's interesting."
 I lived the transformation.
 And now I make sure my patients and fellow practitioners have access to the same quality compounds that gave me my knees back.

 The Grind